AngeloGalav/gauntlet/README.md

 Pending

 ## How to use:
-Place the respective datasets folders in the data folder (i.e. CIFAKE in CIFAKE folder) cant commit those since they are too big...
+Place the respective datasets folders in the data folder:
+- CIFAKE contents into CIFAKE folder
+- RealVsAiArt contents into RealVsAiArt folder

 ## TODOs
 Plz keep the todo list updated!